indexdata/localindices/doc/mike-notes.md

 January 2013, and should be considered completely outdated.
 Presumably the Debian package is more up to date.

+Configuration files are found in:

+* `conf` -- configuration for Solr itself.
+The main file seems to be `conf/schema.xml`, though it's not clear what all the files are for -- especially `schema-minimal.xml` and `schema.xml.org`.
+* `etc` -- configuration for wiring Solr into Tomcat, I think.
+Again, there seem to be multiple versions of the key file, for reasons that are not clear.
+May be related to Zookeeper.

-`lui-solr` has both conf and conf3 directories.
-The latter seems to be a set of obsolete config files which were used for running against Solr 3.x, which we no longer do.
-(It doesn't get a mention in `debian/rules`)
+(There are both conf and conf3 directories.
+The latter seems to be a set of obsolete config files which were used for running Solr 3.x, which we no longer do.
+It doesn't get a mention in `debian/rules`)

+`lib` contains a bunch of third-party JAR files, I assume to be used by Solr.
+As usual, I am baffled by the inclusion of these.
+We don't distribute our own libc.so with Metaproxy.

+`scripts` contains five shell-scripts whose purposes are unclear.

 Zookeeper is somehow involved with starting the LUI Solr instance: see `lui-solr/etc/init.d/indexdata-solr-zookeeper`.
 But John says this is